 Michael Mathews Gerald Williams David Garrity Brad Powers Angela Siegel Death or Total Disability Six months base salary Three months base salary Six months base salary Six months base salary Six months base salary Dismissal Without Cause or Resignation for Good Reason (1) 12 months base salary (2) The greater of three months base salary or the remainder of the base salary due under the employment agreement The greater of 12 months base salary or the remainder of the base salary due under the employment agreement (2) 12 months base salary (2) The greater of six months base salary or the remainder of the base salary due under the employment agreement Change of Control None The greater of three months base salary or the remainder of the base salary due under the employment agreement (3) The greater of 12 months base salary or the remainder of the base salary due under the employment agreement (2) None The greater of six months base salary or the remainder of the base salary due under the employment agreement.
-(3) Expiration of Initial Term and Aspen does not renew 12 months base salary (2) Three months base salary 12 months base salary (2) 12 months base salary (2) Six months base salary
+(3) Expiration of Initial Term and Aspen does not renew 12 months base salary (2) Three months base salary 12 months base salary (2) 12 months base salary (2) Six months base salary material breach by Aspen under the Employment Agreements.(2) Any restricted stock or stock options held by the executive immediately vest upon occurrence of this event.(3) Certain stock options will immediately vest.

-(1) Generally, Good Reason in the above Agreements include the material diminution of the executives' duties, any material reduction in base salary without consent, the relocation of the geographical location where the executive performs services or any other action that constitutes a material breach by Aspen under the Employment Agreements.
+(1) Generally, Good Reason in the above Agreements include the material diminution of the executives' duties, any material reduction in base salary without consent, the relocation of the geographical location where the executive performs services or any other action that constitutes a